 The Department will measure the quantity in linear miles.
-When a bid item is not included for 8inch or 12-inch lines, the Department will measure the quantity at twice the rate for a 4-inch line when an 8-inch line is applied or twice the rate for a 6-inch line when a 12-inch line is applied.
+The Department will measure the quantity at twice the rate for a 4-inch line when an 8-inch line is applied or twice the rate for a 6-inch line when a 12-inch line is applied.